Maryanne Demasi

-Maryanne Demasi is an Australian investigative journalist and presenter best known for her controversial work with the Australian Broadcasting Corporation (ABC) Catalyst television program.
-Demasi challenges the scientific consensus on cholesterol, saturated fat and statins.
-She has argued that high-blood cholesterol and high saturated fat consumption do not cause or increase risk of cardiovascular disease and that cholesterol-reducing drugs such as statins are ineffective.
-These claims have been criticized by medical experts as dangerous and misleading.
+Maryanne Demasi is an Australian investigative journalist and presenter best known for her work with the Australian Broadcasting Corporation (ABC) Catalyst television program.
+In 2013 Demasi presented a report for Catalyst that challenged the scientific consensus on cholesterol, saturated fat and statins.
+She argued that high-blood cholesterol and high saturated fat consumption do not cause or increase risk of cardiovascular disease and that cholesterol-reducing drugs such as statins are ineffective.
+These claims were criticized by medical experts as dangerous and misleading.

-Demasi became nationally prominent for television stories that resulted in controversy, contributing to early rumours of the axing of Catalyst followed by an announcement of its planned restructuring and possible redeployment of staff.
+Demasi became nationally prominent for television stories that resulted in controversy, contributing to rumours in 2017 of the axing of Catalyst followed by an announcement of its planned restructuring and possible redeployment of staff.

 Background

 Demasi completed a doctorate in rheumatology at the University of Adelaide and worked for a decade at the Royal Adelaide Hospital as a research scientist.
 She also worked as an advisor to the South Australian Government's Minister for Science and Information Economy.

 In 2003, Demasi co-authored a paper in the Journal of Biological Chemistry, on the "Effects of hypoxia on monocyte inflammatory mediator production" which was based on her PhD dissertation for the University of Adelaide.
 In 2017, an expression of concern was published to "inform readers that credible concerns have been raised regarding some of the data and conclusions".
 The paper was retracted in 2018 after an investigation by the Journal determined that data had been duplicated.

-However, an administrative tribunal hearing on the matter, conducted by the University of Adelaide, exonerated Demasi of all allegations.
+An administrative tribunal hearing on the matter, conducted by the University of Adelaide, did not substantiate the allegations.
 "In response to three allegations, the 'duplication' represented the 'baseline' value for time course experiments and they were intended to indicate there is only one baseline for both the normoxia and hypoxia treatments.
 The expert witnesses at the hearing, and the panel agreed this was acceptable practice at the time, circa 2002, and did not constitute a breach in any code."
 The panel ruled that it could not substantiate any of the allegations made by the complainant.

-Demasi advocates low-carbohydrate diets and has spoken at events such as Low Carb Sydney in which she delivered a presentation "Statin Wars" in 2018.
+In 2017 Demasi wrote an opinion piece advocating low-carbohydrate diets.
 In 2017, Demasi wrote an article with Robert H. Lustig and Aseem Malhotra arguing that the cholesterol hypothesis is "dead".
 In 2021, Demasi co-authored a paper with Robert DuBroff challenging statin therapy.
 As of 2022, Demasi is a writer for the Brownstone Institute, an organization that has been criticized by medical experts for spreading misinformation against vaccines.